Mahoto Watanabe: Career

+On November 7, 2007, when Watanabe was in middle school, he posted on Niconico under the username Sashiman (サシマン).
+Watanabe began uploading to YouTube in 2010.

+In 2013, after signing with Genesis One, Watanabe became a member of the hip hop group called Kaiware Hummer with his fellow member Imiga and began his career as a rapper.
+Kaiware Hummer released their debut album, Beginner, under Neo Kinder Records on July, 12 2014.
+In addition, Watanabe released his debut solo album, Shinryakuteki Sukima, on November 26, 2016.
+In 2015, Watanabe made his acting debut in the Squash Films' drama titled Dancing Office Worker.

-In 2018, Watanabe left Genesis One and signed with UUUM as his network.
+In 2018, Watanabe left Genesis One and signed with Uuum as his network.
 By June 2019, he had over 2.7 million subscribers on his main channel.
-After getting arrested on suspicion of battery in the same month, his activities were cancelled for the remainder of the year, including an appearance with Kaiware Hummer at A-nation 2019, while he remained at his agency to do clerical work.
-On February 7, 2020, UUUM announced that Watanabe would resume activities on February 14, 2020 on a new channel, which was named "Mahoto."
-On January 22, 2021, UUUM announced that Watanabe had been dismissed from the agency after confirming he solicited nude photos from an underage girl.
+After getting arrested on suspicion of battery in the same month, his activities were cancelled for the remainder of the year, including a new label contract between with Avex and an appearance of Kaiware Hummer at A-Nation 2019, while he remained at Uuum to do clerical work.
+On February 7, 2020, Uuum announced that Watanabe would resume activities on February 14, 2020 on a new channel.

+On January 22, 2021, Uuum announced that Watanabe had been dismissed from the agency after confirming he solicited nude photos from an underage girl.
 On January 28, 2021, YouTube suspended his channel for community violations.
 Following the events, on March 2, 2021, Watanabe issued an apology on Twitter and also announced he was retiring from YouTube.

 Since his retirement from YouTube, Watanabe started editing videos for Gardman, a YouTube channel with 2 million subscribers, earning him a million yen a month.